 These are typically Trusts for the settlor’s minor unmarried kids, looking after income as though it was the settlor’s for tax purposes.

-Settlor-Interested Trusts, as the name suggests, is where the settlor, their spouses or civil partners might also benefit from the Trust.
-They’re set when, for instance, partner knows that he or she is possibly going to be incapacitated by illness and needs to direct assets for his or her future.
+Settlor-Interested Trusts, as the name suggests, is where the settlor, their spouses, or civil partners might also benefit from the Trust.
+They’re set when, for instance, a partner knows that he or she is possibly going to be incapacitated by illness and needs to direct assets for his or her future.

 Vulnerable Beneficiaries Trusts